Eisenhower State Park

 The other thing I love is the campfire at night – sitting around the campfire, cooking dinner, chatting, enjoying my favorite beverage, and admiring the stars.
 “The stars at night, are big and bright…..”, you know how the song goes, well that’s what it’s like when you’re camping!

-There are three hiking trials that are .81 mile, 3.2 miles, and 3.31 miles long, so you can choose which one you want to take and maybe do one for each day you are there.
+Three hiking trails are .81 miles, 3.2 miles, and 3.31 miles long, so you can choose which one you want to take and maybe do one for each day you are there.

 It’s a strenuous hike, but Ike’s Hike and Bike trail is arguably the best trail to take in the most views of the park and the lake below it.

-Now, I get it, if you’ve never been camping before, it can seem a little intimidating.
+Now, I get it, if you’ve never been camping before at one of our state parks, it can seem a little intimidating.

 But if you want to give it a try, here’s what you need

-- A tent (borrow one from a friend if you can to see if you like it),
+- A tent (borrow one from a friend if you can see if you like it),

-- Bedding – if you don’t have sleeping bags, no need to go out and buy, pillows, sheets, blankets from home are fine too, they just don’t roll up as small, we have a couple of air mattresses but a yoga mat would be good too!
+- Bedding – if you don’t have sleeping bags, no need to go out and buy them, pillows, sheets, and blankets from home are fine too, they just don’t roll up as small, we have a couple of air mattresses but a yoga mat would be good too!

 In terms of cooking, you can make this as simple or as gourmet as you choose.